EvieTheOwl/Create-Blueprinted/README.md

     if (isSharing) shareImageToBob(e.getFileName(), e.getImageContent());
 }
 ```

-### Share Providers
-Share providers hook into the `/schematic share` command and the share button within the Schematic Table.
-Blueprinted doesn't add a default share provider, instead this functionality is handled by other mods that implement Blueprints API.

-To provide an implementation inherit from [ShareProvider.java](./src/main/java/net/swzo/create_blueprinted/api/ShareProvider.java) and register it using [ShareProviderRegistry.register()](./src/main/java/net/swzo/create_blueprinted/api/ShareProviderRegistry.java) if you want it to show up in the schematic table GUI.
-Please make sure to read the documentation because you will need to perform some kind of image sanitisation if you want to send to a remote server.

-Multiple share providers can exist at the same time and players can switch between them.

 ### Using the Schematic Renderer
 You can also use the `SchematicImageHandler` directly and provide hooks to this within your own mod.
 By default this accepts a schematic file name but you can also attach a list of structure blocks by using `attachToBlockList()`.